NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 *Above: This video shows you how to create your building envelope.
 It uses the OpenStudio SketchUp Plug-in.*

 After defining the building envelope, you use the Surface Matching tool to set the boundary conditions.
-These will allow thermal connections between spaces and will inform OpenStudio about what construction to apply.
+These will allow thermal connections between spaces and will inform the OpenStudio Application about what construction to apply.

 ------